2002 Audi allroad Expert Review:New Car Test Drive

-The allroad has a distinct presence.
-It quietly demands to be looked at with its discreet bright work tracing the window area, the roof rails and smart five-spoke wheel with a unique dimensional design (optional).
-The allroad appears wind-shaped with its sleek lines, but the darker toned front bumper and wheel flares hint at another life than the highway.
+Audi's allroad certainly has a distinct presence.
+With its discreet bright work tracing the window area, with roof rails and optional smart five-spoke wheel with a unique dimensional design, this car quietly demands your attention.
+The allroad appears wind-shaped with its sleek lines, but the darker toned front bumper and wheel flares hint at another purpose than mere highway driving.
 Even in repose this appears to be a machine not easily dissuaded from its purpose.

 The two-tone seats (a light gray and a darker gray in the test car) are unique to the allroad and offer bolstering for comfort and lateral support.
 Legroom is ample both front and back without requiring drastic adjustment of the front seats to accommodate rear-seat passengers.
 The allroad is designated as a five-passenger vehicle but, truth be told, the fifth is a stepchild with a drive-train bump to straddle.
 It's best for just two to lounge in the back seat with the wide armrest pulled down between them.
 You'd expect to be offered champagne or orange juice before take off.

-The allroad shares with other Audis that manner of simply oozing down the highway, feeling somehow more in the road than on its surface.
+The Audi allroad quattro is fudge smooth and just as rich.
+Like all Audis, this vehicle simply oozes down the highway, feeling somehow more in the road than on its surface.

 In city driving the bi-turbo boost sometimes answers accelerator pressure with a little more brio than wanted at the moment.
 Practice should temper that.
 On the highway, the engine's torque is mapped to suit demands for quick passes or sudden decisions.
 Coupled with the fingertip controls of the Tiptronic, and the instant response, those opportune short periods of dotted lines among the solid yellow can be taken advantage of with alacrity.
 It's rather fun.

-Stretching the 'all' of the allroad to meander off on a mere shelf of a rock-strewn dirt path on a Vail Valley mountainside demonstrates the versatility of the allroad.
-It is sure-footed with the quattro system; the ride is smoother than the eye reading the ruts thinks it will be, and the range of four variable heights feeds confidence that the allroad can go anywhere.
+Meandering onto a rock-strewn dirt path on a mountainside demonstrates the versatility of the allroad.
+It is sure-footed with the quattro system; the ride smoothes ruts, and the range of four variable heights feeds confidence that the allroad can go anywhere.

 Of course it can't.

-Really rich, really serious off-roaders might lay out some $130,000 for a G-Wagen.
 Those craving the boulders and steepness of way off-road will trick out a Jeep Wrangler with locking diffs and a SEMA showroom of other stuff.
 The allroad isn't for these folks.
-It lacks a creeper gear-a low-low gear for those steep plunges that end in a cliff and demand a crawling descent to make the turn-or else.
+It lacks a creeper gear, a low-low gear for those steep plunges that end in a cliff and demand a crawling descent to make the turn or else.
 And though the wheels are worn fairly close to the edges of the allroad, enough overhang remains to preclude some of the angles of attack found in the true wild.

-But it is a vibrant, attractive, comfortable vehicle that will get 99.9 percent of the people where they want to go 99.9 percent of the time.
-And it will look so good doing it.
-And feel so good, too.
+The Audi allroad is a vibrant, attractive, comfortable vehicle that will get 99.9 percent of the people where they want to go 99.9 percent of the time.
+And it and its occupants will look and feel so good getting there.

 Options As Tested

-5-speed automatic transmission ($1,000); Premium Package ($900) includes memory system for front seats and mirrors, automatic dimming mirrors, power foldaway mirrors; Convenience Package ($800) includes multi-function steering wheel, heated front and rear seats and steering wheel, HomeLink garage door opener; Warm Weather Package ($1750) includes solar sunroof, rear side sun shades; Bose Premium sound system ($750); rear-facing removable children's bench seat ($750); 17-inch dual spoke wheels ($950); rear side airbags ($350); integrated hands-free mobile telephone ($495).
+5-speed automatic transmission ($1,050); Premium Package ($1,250) includes Xenon headlamps, rear Parktronic system and heated steering wheel with touch controls and requires heated front and rear seats ($550); Convenience Package ($730) includes inside and outside automatic day/night mirrors, memory seats and HomeLink garage door opener; Warm Weather Package ($1750) includes solar moon roof and manual rear side window sun Bose Premium sound system ($750); rear-facing removable children's bench seat ($750); 17-inch dual spoke 3Dwheels ($950); rear side airbags ($350); integrated hands-free mobile telephone ($495).